Canon 1D X vs Olympus E-450

 Studio photographers will appreciate that the Canon 1D X (unlike the E-450) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1DX and the E-450 have been discontinued, but can regularly be found used on eBay.
+Both the 1DX and the E-450 have been discontinued, but can regularly be found used on ebay.
 The 1DX was replaced by the Canon 1DX Mark II, while the E-450 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the 1DX and E-450 can be found, respectively, in the Canon 1D X Manual (free pdf) or the online Olympus E-450 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 1D X or the Olympus E-450 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.